 If you or a loved one was injured or killed in an accident in Florida in a construction zone, or at work call us and we will determine if you have a case.

 Active construction or maintenance zones will have roadway signs in advance to warn motorists when they enter and leave the work zone.
-Construction zones are also called “Cone Zones,” portions of the highways marked by cones, barrels, and signs.
-Some work zones can have a speed-monitoring device which alerts motorists of their speed.
+Construction zones also called "Cone Zones," are portions of a highway marked by cones, barrels, signs.
+Some work zones can have a speed-monitoring device that alerts motorists of their speed.
 Even though they are marked and signposted as areas where motorists must slow down and drive with extra caution, many drivers speed up to get through the construction area as quickly as possible.

 We help residents in Florida, who have been injured in road construction zones due to:

 If you were the victim of an auto accident that occurred within a work zone and sustained serious injuries, it is imperative that you seek legal representation.
 At The Law Offices of Sean M. Cleary, we have experience handling a variety of auto accident cases, including those in which safety companies failed to include proper signs, lights, cleanups and acted negligent and careless.
-Sean Cleary, a Miami based injury lawyer, can provide you with a free case evaluation and answer any questions or concerns you might have.
-To reach us call 305.416.9805.
+Sean Cleary, a Miami-based personal injury lawyer, can provide you with a free case evaluation and answer any questions or concerns you might have.

 Each year over 20K workers are injured in road construction work zones, and over 100 workers lose their lives while working on highway projects, accounting for more than 1.5% of all work-related fatalities.
 Injuries and fatalities can be caused by:

-Our Miami based attorney handled numerous road construction accident cases and has a proven track record of success in winning results for injured workers in all Florida courts.
-We know how to demonstrate liability in dangerous roadway cases, and will do everything in our power to help you obtain full and fair compensation for your losses.
+Our Miami-based attorney handled numerous road construction accident cases and has a proven track record of success in winning results for injured workers in all Florida courts.

 Due to both their use and their size, cranes are responsible for more accidents than any other piece of heavy equipment and provide a potential danger for all employees at a construction site.
 This includes the driver, other workers, and other individuals at a site.